idiglove/opencore-assessment/README.md

 We use a Fluid style layout using Flexbox.
 This way spacings are consistent throughout the screen changes.

+# Suggestions

+- Use X logo instead of Twitter

+# Steps Taken

+There is a framework on how I work when making pages.
+I start taking a screenshot and identifying what are the big and medium components.
+This helps me identify which are reusable or not.

 How to Install and Run
 shadcdn

-# Suggestions

-- Use X logo instead of Twitter